 And if you're avoiding purchasing a tub of miso for one recipe, fear not.
 Miso lasts FOREVER in the fridge since it is fermented.

-Plus, I have a SLEW of delicious recipes that call for miso, so you won't run out of ideas for using it.
+Plus, I have a SLEW of recipes that call for miso (start with my Spicy Miso Ramen), so you won't run out of ideas for using it.

 - Salmon: You need 1 ¼ lbs. of salmon, which can be wild or sustainably-farmed (Atlantic salmon).